This spot has been added by

 2 spots added - 12 photos shared

-Oahu North Shore is home to large populations of sharks, including the Galápagos shark and the sandbar shark which are found by dozens in the open sea a few miles from the coast.
-If most tour agencies offer cage diving (which is not always considered very ethical), a few operators organize cage-free snorkeling tours to get close and personal with the ocean’s most feared creatures.
+Oahu North Shore is home to large populations of sharks, including the Galápagos and the sandbar sharks which are found by dozens in the open sea a few miles from the coast.
+Most tour agencies offer cage diving, which is not always considered very ethical, and a few operators organize cage-free snorkeling tours for you to get up close and personal with the ocean’s most feared creatures.

-Tour prices range between $120 and $180 per person for 2 hours, including an approximately 20 minutes snorkeling session.
+Tour prices range between $120 and $180 per person for 2 hours, including an approximately 20 minute snorkeling session.
 Make sure that it is a cage-free tour at the time of booking.
-Most operators offer full refund or next snorkel free if no sharks are spotted.
+Most operators offer full refund or your next snorkel free if no sharks are spotted.

 Your guide will provide instructions and you will enter the water from the boat ladder.
 Snorkel guides will stay with you in the water.